konveyor/enhancements/enhancements/tackle/tackle-git-maven-integration/README.md

   - Group: String.
 Required if any other field from the Binary section has a value.
   - Artifact: String.
 Required if any other field from the Binary section has a value.
   - Version: String.
 Required if any other field from the Binary section has a value.
-  - Repository URL: String.
-Required if any other field from the Binary section has a value.
+  - Packaging: String.
+Optional (defaults to jar).

 ![Repository configuration](images/new-app-binary.png?raw=true "Repository configuration")